 Retaining walls are commonly used to reduce steep slopes and create level areas.
-Wall heights shall not exceed four 4 feet (4').
-Terracing steep slopes with a series of low retaining walls is A DESIGN SOLUTION FOR CHANGES IN GRADE THAT EXCEED 4 FEET IN ELEVATION. preferred to retaining slopes with one large (tall) retaining wall.
-Terraces RETAINING WALLS shall be spaced a MINMUM distance apart OF at least seven 7 feet (7') minimum.
-The slope between terraces WALLS shall be per geotechnical recommendations AND SHALL NOT EXCEED 4:1 (25%).
+Wall heights shall not exceed 4 feet.
+Terracing steep slopes with a series of low retaining walls is a design solution for changes in grade that exceed 4 feet in elevation.
+Retaining walls shall be spaced a minimum distance apart of 7 feet.
+The slope between walls shall be per geotechnical recommendations and shall not exceed 4:1 (25%).